khongten001/tidykit-fp/README.md

 # TidyKit

-A comprehensive toolkit for Free Pascal that provides an easy-to-use, unified interface for common operations.
-TidyKit brings enhanced functionality to Free Pascal while maintaining traditional Pascal programming style.
+TidyKit is a Free Pascal library that helps you tackle common tasks faster, with clean, type-safe code.

 > [!WARNING]
 > This library is currently in early development stage.
 The API is not stable and may undergo breaking changes between versions.
 Use with caution in production environments.